LiYiran98/Hotel-California-Waitlist-System/README.md

 # Hotel California Waitlist System
-This is the solution to Tutorial-5 of the module IT5007 at the National University of Singapore.
+This is the repository for Tutorial-5 of the module IT5007 at the National University of Singapore.

 Before executing the project, make sure you have installed MongoDB.